 This is also true for early language and literacy skills, they are best learned through everyday moments.
 Here’s what you can do at home:

-• Beginning with the most obvious, but probably the most important one: talk together.
-Talking with your daughter will increase her vocabulary and help her practice speaking in sentences.
-Talk during every day routines like when running errands together or taking a walk outside.
+- Beginning with the most obvious, but probably the most important one: talk together.
+Talking with your little one will increase their vocabulary and help them practice speaking in sentences.
+Talk during every day routines: when running errands together or taking a walk outside.

-• When talking, encourage your child to share her point of view by asking open-ended questions that require more than a “yes/no” answer.
+- When talking, encourage your child to share their point of view by asking open-ended questions that require more than a “yes/no” answer.
 For example, if you see a bird take flight you could say, “Look at that bird fly!
 Where do you think it’s going?”.

-• Respond to her words with more words.
-Help your little one build her sentences.
-For example, if she says “Go play!”.
+- Respond to their words with more words.
+Help your little one build their sentences.
+For example, if they say “Go play!”.
 You can respond and say “Yes, let’s go play!
 Do you want to go outside?”.

-• Get your daughter to do things by herself and try new tasks while you coach her through it.
-For example, you can ask her to help you put away her clean laundry.
+- Get your child to do things by themselves and try new tasks while you coach them through it.
+For example, you can ask them to help you put away the clean laundry.

-• Tell your child stories.
-Whether you’re reading a book she chose, or you’re just making up a story as you go, include details like when and where is the story going on and who is involved?
+- Tell them stories.
+Whether you’re reading a book they chose, or you’re just making up a story as you go, include details like when and where is the story happening and who is involved.